On the residual and profinite closures of commensurated subgroups: The Main Theorem.

-\begin{thm} Let $G$ be a group and $H \leq G$ be a commensurated subgroup.
+\begin{thm*} Let $G$ be a group and $H \leq G$ be a commensurated subgroup.
 Assume that $G$ is generated by finitely many cosets of $H$.
 Then

 is of finite index in the residual closure $\widetilde H$ of $H$.
-Additionally, $N$ is a normal subgroup of $G$ such that $[H: N \cap H]< \infty$, $N = \widetilde{N \cap H}$ and $\widetilde{H} = NH$. \end{thm}
+Additionally, $N$ is a normal subgroup of $G$ such that $[H: N \cap H]< \infty$, $N = \widetilde{N \cap H}$ and $\widetilde{H} = NH$. \end{thm*}

+Basically, in words and in the case when the ambient group is finitely generated, it says that the residual closure of a commensurated subgroup is virtually normal.

-For the proof, we need a couple of lemmas to show that the operation of taking the residual closure is well-behaved.
+For the proof, we need a couple of lemmas to show that the operation of taking the residual closure is well behaved.
 Define $\mathcal{N}(G,H)$ to be the set of normal subgroups of $G$ that contain a finite index subgroup of $H$.
-In particular $\mathcal{N}(G,G)$ is the set of finite index normal subgroups of $G$.
+In particular $\mathcal{N}(G,G)$ is the set of normal subgroups of finite index in $G$.
 The following basic fact will be used repeatedly.

 \begin{lem} Let $G$ be a group and $H \leq G$ be a subgroup.
 Then

 \end{lem} \begin{proof} For any $N \in \mathcal{N}(G,H)$, the group $NH$ is a virtually normal subgroup of $G$ containing $H$.
 Thus $\widetilde{H} \leq \bigcap_{N \in \mathcal{N}(G,H)}NH $.
 Conversely, let $J$ be any virtually normal subgroup of $G$ containing $H$.
 Let $N$ be a finite index subgroup of $J$ which is normal in $G$.
 We then have $NH \leq J$ and $N \in \mathcal{N}(G,H)$.
 Hence $\widetilde{H} \geq \bigcap_{N \in \mathcal{N}(G,H)}NH $.